AviatrixSystems/Docs/HowTos/transitvpc_designs.rst

 ------------------------------------

-If you are running AWS Workspace services for your employees and need a full fledge firewall device, place the firewall appliance in shared service VPC or its own VPC.
+If you are running AWS Workspace services for your employees and need a full fledged firewall device, place the firewall appliance in shared service VPC or its own VPC.
 Treat this VPC as one type of shared service VPC that offers egress control for instances in a private subnet of all Spoke VPCs.